 No matter what sport or skill level, Dr. Long says athletes need to take care of their teeth both on and off the field.
 “Most athletes are careful about what they eat and their workout routine.
 Part of that routine should include taking care of your mouth and teeth every single day,” he says.
 “It would be a shame to miss practice or a game because you are in the dentist’s office receiving treatment or recovering from a dental surgical procedure.”

 Here, Dr. Long shares his playbook for a healthy mouth.

 - Make a Mouthguard Part of Your Uniform

 - Brush, Floss, Rinse, Repeat

-To read the entire article, including more detailed information on the three steps listed in Dr. Long’s playbook for a health mouth, please visit MouthHealthy.org.
+To read the entire article, including more detailed information on the three steps listed in Dr. Long’s playbook for a healthy mouth, please visit MouthHealthy.org.

 Sedation ~ Cosmetic ~ Family Dentistry